M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.18
+# 🌐 Empathia — v0.19
 *March 2026*

-> Added: Country Posts, The @ Tagging System, Reserved Handles, The Pre-Existing Portrait.
-Your score can exist before you arrive.
-The mirror was already reflecting you.
+> Added: File Attachments in Conversations, Sleep Mode.
+Empathia learns to be gentle with those who are resting.

 > This is the current version.